Title 902 | Chapter 100 | Regulation 130REG

 Not be less than the value specified in 21 C.F.R.
 1020.30(m), Table 1; and(2)

 Meet requirements specified in 21 C.F.R.
-1012.30(m)(1).Section 7.
+1020.30(m)(1).Section 7.

 Leakage Radiation.
 The leakage radiation from the diagnostic source assembly shall be measured in accordance with 21 C.F.R.
 1020.30(k).Section 8.

-kVp Accuracy.
+Kilovolt Peak (kVp) Accuracy.
 The kVp accuracy shall be within plus or minus ten (10) percent of its indicated value.Section 9.

 Coefficient of Variation.
-The coefficient of variation for timing, radiation exposure and reproducibility shall not exceed 0.05 in four (4) consecutive exposures.Section 10.
+The coefficient of variation for timing, radiation exposure, and reproducibility shall not exceed 0.05 in four (4) consecutive exposures.Section 10.

 Maintaining Compliance.
 Diagnostic x-ray systems and their associated components used on humans and certified pursuant to the Federal X-Ray Equipment Performance Standards for Ionizing Radiation Emitting Products, 21 C.F.R.
 Part 1020, shall be maintained in compliance with applicable requirements of that standard.Section 11.

 Additional Requirements.
-In addition to the requirements of this administrative regulation, dental intraoral x-ray systems shall:(1)
+Dental intraoral x-ray systems shall:(1)

-Utilize a "dead-man" exposure switch.(3)
+Utilize a "dead-man" exposure switch;(3)

 Provide a means to terminate the exposure at a preset:(a)